Governance needs a human-centric approach, not a farming one

 In human-centric governance it becomes clear the human aspect adds social complexity, unpredictability and non-rational influences to our organisations.
 Human-centric governance works when it takes the emotional and social needs of people into account, such as safety, trust and motivation.
 The cycling approach to human-centric governance is to find the optimal balance step by step.

-If you want to read more: download the White-paper on Governance below.
+If you want to read more: download our White-paper on Governance.